Tips for Using Built-in Intents for Your Skill

 Extending built-in intents to exactly match a sample utterance and capture a user’s utterance

 Yes, even small deviations between the original sample utterance and the actual user utterance (such as an additional word at the end of an utterance e.g., “please” or an incorrectly written sample utterance) can cause the utterance to not hit the intent.
 Therefore, ensure there are no typos in any extended utterances and that they are all formatted correctly to capture all possible user utterances you can think of.

 When built-in intents should not be extended

-If your skill is a Long Form Audio (LFA) skill (e.g. to play radio stations or podcasts), you should not plan to extend built-in intents.
-This is because extended built-in utterances cannot reach an LFA skill whilst its audio is playing.
-For example, if a user requests to play audio via a radio skill, the audio will start playing and at this point the skill will close.
-If the user then says "stop playing good morning radio", which is an extended utterance to
+Extending built-in intents for Long Form Audio (LFA) skills, such as to play radio stations or podcasts, has limited benefit.
+Extended built-in utterances can't reach an LFA skill while audio is playing.
+For example, if a user requests to play audio from a radio skill, the audio starts, and then the skill closes.
+If the user then says "stop playing good morning radio", an extended utterance to

 In similar fashion to custom intents, built-in intents that have been extended with additional sample utterances should not overlap with utterances covered by other built-in intents.

 Avoid utterance conflicts between built-in intents by not extending a built-in intent with a sample utterance that is included by default in another built-in intent that you are using in your skill.
 For example, a skill may have “cancel” as an extended sample utterance to

 AMAZON.StopIntent.
 The problem here is that "cancel" is already covered by